FAS2024/veegil-banking-app/backend/README.md

-## 🧾 Backend - README.md

 # 🔙 veegil-banking-app - Backend

-This is the **NestJS** GraphQL backend API for the `veegil-banking-app`.
-It handles authentication, transaction management, and user data storage securely using JWT and MongoDB.

----
-# 🔧 veegil-banking-app – Backend (NestJS + GraphQL)

 This is the backend API for the Veegil Banking App.
 It is built with **NestJS**, **GraphQL**, **MongoDB**, and **JWT** authentication to manage secure banking transactions and user operations.